Aniconism

-Aniconism is the absence of artistic representations (icons) of the natural and supernatural worlds, or it is the absence of representations of certain figures in religions.
-It is a feature of various cultures, particularly of cultures which are based on monotheistic Abrahamic religions.
-The prohibition of material representations may only extend from God and other supernatural beings to saint-like characters, or it may extend to material representations of all living beings, and material representations of everything that exists.
-The phenomenon is generally codified by religious traditions and as such, it becomes a taboo.
+Aniconism is the cultural absence of artistic representations (icons) of the natural and supernatural worlds, or it is the absence of representations of certain figures in religions.
+The prohibition of material representations may only extend to a specific supreme deity, or it can encompass an entire pantheon, it can also include depictions of a prophet, saints, or sages, or even depictions of living beings and anything in existence generally.
+It is generally codified by religious traditions and as such, it becomes a taboo.
 When it is enforced by the physical destruction of images, aniconism becomes iconoclasm.

-Aniconism has been a historical phase in both Buddhism and Christianity, and even though it is much less of an issue today, the attitudes towards religious imagery show considerable variability between different traditions, denominations, and strands within each religion.
-Judaism and Islam have predominantly been aniconistic throughout their histories, but they have not been exclusively so.
-In all these religions the depiction of the monotheistic deity (God the Father, Allah, Yahweh) is especially forbidden or disapproved of, and material representations of major figures such as Muhammad and Gautama Buddha, have frequently been sensitive topics, especially in the past.
+Aniconism has historical phases in both Buddhism and Christianity, though these movements have been largely rejected as Buddha in art, life of Buddha in art, Buddhas and bodhisattvas in art, God the Father in Western art, Holy Spirit in Christian art, the depiction of Jesus, The Trinity in art, and Manus Dei are common.
+By contrast Islam has predominantly been aniconistic throughout their histories, including representations of major figures such as Muhammad.
+The view of aniconism in Judaism has been challenged, with a number of medieval Ashkenazi illuminated manuscripts collected by David Kaufmann.
+The earliest phases of ancient Greek religion were rich in aniconic representation, even though Greek mythology is heavily anthropomorphic.

 The word "aniconism" is derived from Greek εικων 'image' with the negative prefix an- (Greek privative alpha) and the suffix -ism (Greek -ισμος).
 Iconoclasm is the active destruction of images for religious or cultural reasons.